 of Virginia Commonwealth University, Richmond Symphony, Museum of Fine Arts, PBS, Meals on Wheels, and so on.
 She also loves to travel and to go to movies, and she’s an avid reader, especially of forensic science (if she could have another life, she says she would want to be a forensic pathologist).

-The fields for Dorothy Peters have not all been smooth—with 2 unsuccessful marriages—but she has driven through them all, always reaching for her dreams, and along the way, she has produced an outstanding career as an educator and a mother of 2 successful children—but not a singing career…yet.
+The fields for Dorothy Peters have not all been smooth—with 2 unsuccessful marriages—but she has driven through them all, always reaching for her dreams, and along the way, she has produced an outstanding career as an educator and a mother to two successful children—but not a singing career…yet.
 Her guiding philosophy has always been that children learn what they live—give them a positive learning environment and they can accomplish anything they set their minds to, so long as are provided with the tools to do so.